In this article:

 👉 Increased plasma silicon concentrations and altered bone resorption in response to sodium zeolite A supplementation in yearling horses

-→ Supplementation with zeolite (sodium zeolite A) significantly increased the silicon level in the blood of young horses.
-This led to a reduction in bone resorption – a sign of improved mineral supply and healthy bone metabolism.
+→ Supplementation with zeolite (sodium zeolite A) significantly increased silicon levels in the blood of young horses.
+This led to a reduction in bone resorption – a sign of stronger mineral supply and healthy bone metabolism.

 🔗 To the publication